Skip To Content

 Stay On Top of Your Oral Health With 209 NYC Dental

 While maintaining your teeth at home is vital to keeping your mouth clean and healthy, regular cleanings at the dentist are also essential for oral health.
-Dentists can provide you with a more complete oral cleaning and advise you on the best habits and strategies for preventing tooth and gum issues.
+Dentists can provide you with a thorough professional dental cleaning that will remove plaque and tartar build and advise you on the best habits and strategies for preventing tooth and gum issues.

 About Dr. Steven Kafko